aws-samples/email-intelligent-automation-bedrock/README.md

 To avoid incurring ongoing costs, delete the resources you created as part of this solution bye executing following commands in order.

-1. `cdk destroy email-reponse-automation-workflow-stack`
+1. `cdk destroy EmailAutomationWorkflowStack`

-2. `cdk deploy comprehend-custom-classifier-dev-notebook-stack`
+2. `cdk deploy BedrockAgentCreation`

-3. `cdk deploy workmail-organization-domain-user-dev-stack`
+3. `cdk deploy BedrockAgentCreation`

 ## Security